Dexerix/OhmCalc-sv/README.md

 # OhmCalc-sv

 ## Descrition
-OhmCalc-sv is the official svelte portage of [OhmCalc-cli](https://github.com/Dexerix/OhmCalc-cli).
-The app performs various electrical calculations based on Ohm's law and other electrical formulas.
+OhmCalc-sv is the official sveltejs port of [OhmCalc-cli](https://github.com/Dexerix/OhmCalc-cli).
+This web app performs various electrical calculations based on Ohm's law and other electrical formulas.

 ## Features
 - Voltage calculation